llyxanda/todo_app/README.md

 Check out the sample project at http://tapwash.com if you haven't already.

+It is written in pure vanilla HTML and JS on the frontend, while using Node JS on the backend with mongoDB as the database to store the data.

 **We want you to create something similiar that can:**

 * Display Todos